I’ve written this post to save myself and recruiters time if I am not a good fit for their org.

 - I would love to know about your company culture or if it values human interaction.
 I care about mental health.
 Toxic culture is a big no-no. If it is, please save a poor man like me the time and the pain that you already know.

-- 401K with match right from the first day & an excellent health plan for me is a big plus.
+- 401K with a match right from the first day & an excellent health plan for me is a big plus.

 - Organizations with ties to military, tobacco, fossil fuels, or government intelligence are not a good fit for me.
 My moral compass is too high.